nishithbsk/Epigens/README.md

 high dimensional dataset (feature space of all possible kmers in regions of interest).

+## Description of Data

 ## Milestone

-For the milestone, we have the current checklist:
+For the milestone, we have completed the current checklist:

 - [x] Process Human FASTA data
 - [x] Generate kmer count feature vector